datalad-handbook/book/docs/usecases/Studio_user.rst

 On can set as many input and output files, one can use `*` to define several files with a similar ending (in the example all .png figures will be unlocked), one can list files who are not annexed to give more information in the commit message.

-Notes:
+.. gitusernote:: using datalad run

-- unlocking the files will make its state "unclean", so if you use datalad run, you need to set output options in the function, you cannot unlock files manually before.
+  unlocking the files will make its state "unclean", so if you use datalad run, you need to set output options in the function, you cannot unlock files manually before.

-- The commit message will only look at the options, whether the code use these input and output files is not checked.
+  The commit message will only look at the options, whether the code use these input and output files is not checked.

-- One can write these datalad commands in a shell script file in Rstudio, and push the run button will run them in the terminal.
+  One can write these datalad commands in a shell script file in Rstudio, and push the run button will run them in the terminal.

-- Using `datalad run` correctly is sometimes tricky, and since it does save each time, it can make the repository history quite messy.
+  Using `datalad run` correctly is sometimes tricky, and since it does save each time, it can make the repository history quite messy.
 Make sure to give good commit messages.

 The advantage of using datalad run and not running the code directly is that R code cannot access directly annexed files, that might even be only present in the server but not on the computer.
 For each input and output files, one would need to get it or unlock it manually before running the code, then save it again.
 Datalad run can do all that automatically.